srid/haskell-flake/doc/modules.md

 }
 ```

-By importing "bar"'s `output` project module, you automatically get the overrides from "bar" as well as the local packages.
+By importing "bar"'s `output` project module, you automatically get the overrides from "bar" as well as the [[local|local packages]].
 This way you don't have to duplicate the `settings` and manually specify the `packages.<name>.source` in "foo"'s flake.nix.

 ## Examples